 Babies who are born early have more trouble suckling and swallowing -- actions that they need to master so they can nurse.
 Sometimes even full-term babies can't quite latch on to their mother's breast.

 If the baby is having trouble nursing, you can pump breast milk or supplement with formula.
-To feed a baby who can't latch on to the breast, you can use a spoon, medicine cup, or syringe.
+To feed a baby who can't latch on to the breast, you can use a bottle, spoon, medicine cup, or syringe.

 Other Reasons to Supplement